 The Department of Public Works is the other parallel force clearing homeless encampments on its own, though it's doing so for sanitation purposes, it maintains.
 "The sidewalk 'cleanups' [are] not technically removals," DPW chief Mohammed Nuru has said, but coverage of his department's efforts has called their approach a "rogue," even rash reaction to the slower pace of the Department of Homelessness and Supportive Housing.
 Three DPW Hot Spot teams are on encampment patrol, and have hauled off tons of garbage including hazardous materials like drug needles.
-But critics have called this “the street version of maid service,” and camp dwellers are known to return to the cleaned out areas soon after sweeps are made.
+But critics have called this “the street version of maid service,” in San Francisco and camp dwellers are known to return to the cleaned out areas soon after sweeps are made.
 Mission Local recently referred to the practice as a case of musical tents, for example.
 Others, like DPW spokesperson Rachel Gordon, stress the health and safety aspect of the work.
 “We couldn’t in good conscience leave them like that,” Gordon told the Chronicle.
 “No one should have to live like that, and no one should have to live around something like that.
 It was a matter of public safety and sanitation.”

 Department of Homelessness and Supportive Housing director Jeff Kositsky calls Prop Q a "tool" that hasn't yet been necessary.
 "If you treat people with respect and dignity, that happens more efficiently — and we haven’t had to use Proposition Q so far," he tells the Chron.